faranalytics/pydot_graph/README.md

 ## Introduction

 Pydot Graph makes it a little easier to construct graphs using Pydot.
-You can, for example, use Pydot Graph to construct a graph programmatically at each step of a pipeline.
+You can, for example, use Pydot Graph to construct a graph programmatically at each step of a pipeline - visually documenting a data transformation.

 ## Example

-In this example a hypothetical graph is constructed using Pydot Graph.
-Pydot Graph represents the [graph](#output) as a list of lists.
+In this example a hypothetical graph is constructed using a Pydot Graph representation.
+Pydot Graph represents the [graph](#output) as a list of Pydot nodes.
+A list of lists is used in order to represent branches in the graph.

 In order to understand the Pydot Graph representation, you can visually map the labels in the [graph image](#output) to the labels in the Python [list of Pydot nodes](#implementation).

 ### Instructions